mfirdaus354/Exquisite-corpse-Muhammad-Firdausyi/README.md

 #Cesar
 I am César and I think the most interesting part of my life was when I came to Belgium and started a new life far far away from home.

+#Fré
+I am Fré and maybe the most interesting part of my life was when I interviewed a former Prime Minister of Nepal while sitting on a bed somewhere in Deurne.